 Companies issue annual reports and financial statements detailing their activities throughout the year.
 These can be incredibly useful sources of information when you’re considering whether to buy shares.

 Remember, it’s important to keep up with current market events and reassess your investment regularly.
-So read financial news, subscribe to investing updates, and make the most of broker research.
+So read financial news like you can find on CommSec, subscribe to investing updates, and make the most of broker research.

 7. Don’t rush into it